Approximation theorems throughout Reverse Mathematics: Equivalences involving weak K onig's lemma

-Finally, the previous results are not unique: \cite{boja}*{Theorem 2} expresses that for $f:[-1, 1]\di \R$ of bounded variation and $x_{0}\in (-1, 1)$, the lim sup and lim inf of the Hermite-Fej\'er polynomial $H_{n}(f, x)$ is some (explicit) term involving $f(x_{0}+)$ and $f(x_{0}-)$; this term reduces to $f(x)$ in case $f$ is continuous at $x$.
+Next, assume item \eqref{eb} and suppose $f:[0,1]\di \R$ as in the latter is continuous on $[0,1]$.
+Then $\WKL_{0}$ implies that $f$ is bounded (\cite{dagsamXIV}*{Theorem 2.8}); now use Theorem~\ref{echtdecrux} to obtain a contradiction, i.e.\ $f$ must be discontinuous and $(\exists^{2})$ follows as before.
+That item \eqref{ec} implies $(\exists^{2})$ follows in the same way.
+Finally, observe that by Theorem~\ref{flahy}, $\RCAo+\neg\WKL_{0}$ proves: \emph{there is $f:[0,1]\di \R$ and $x\in (0,1)$ such that $f(x)\ne \lim_{n\di \infty}B_{n}(f, x)$}.
+Since $\neg\WKL_{0}\di \neg(\exists^{2})$, the final sentence follows and we are done. \end{proof} Finally, the previous results are not unique: \cite{boja}*{Theorem 2} expresses that for $f:[-1, 1]\di \R$ of bounded variation and $x_{0}\in (-1, 1)$, the lim sup and lim inf of the Hermite-Fej\'er polynomial $H_{n}(f, x)$ is some (explicit) term involving $f(x_{0}+)$ and $f(x_{0}-)$; this term reduces to $f(x)$ in case $f$ is continuous at $x$.
 The proof of this convergence result is moreover lengthy but straightforward, i.e.\ readily formalised in $\ACAo$.
 Perhaps surprisingly, the general case essentially reduces to the particular case of the Heaviside function, like in Theorem \ref{echtdecrux}.
 A more complicated, but conceptually similar, approximation result may be found in \cite{kommaar}.
 Moreover, the \emph{Bohman-Korovkin theorem} (\cite{lorre2}) suggests near-endless variations of Theorem \ref{LEMCOR}.